s2-thalavai/database-practices/README.md

     In short, WiredTiger is what gives MongoDB its modern edge—balancing speed, scalability, and reliability.
 If you're curious, you can explore more on the WiredTiger Developer Site or the MongoDB Docs.

-## what is concurrency control

-Concurrency control is the set of techniques used to manage simultaneous operations on a database without letting them interfere with each other.
-It ensures that when multiple users or processes access or modify data at the same time, the integrity and consistency of the database are preserved.

-Imagine two people trying to book the last seat on a flight at the same time—without concurrency control, both might succeed, leading to chaos.
-With proper control, only one booking goes through, and the other is gracefully handled.

-    Why It Matters

-            Prevents conflicts like lost updates, dirty reads, or inconsistent data

-            Maintains isolation between transactions (a key part of ACID properties)

-            Supports multi-user environments where parallel access is common

-    Common Techniques

-        Lock-based protocols: Transactions acquire locks on data before accessing it.
-        Think of it like reserving a table before dining.

-        Timestamp ordering: Each transaction gets a timestamp, and operations are ordered accordingly to avoid conflicts.

-        Optimistic concurrency control: Transactions proceed without locking, but validate at commit time to ensure no conflicts occurred.

-In systems like MongoDB (with WiredTiger), concurrency control happens at the document level, allowing high throughput and fine-grained parallelism.
-In traditional SQL databases, it often involves row-level or table-level locks.